 West Estonian Archipelago Biosphere Reserve is situated in the eastern Baltic Sea and comprises the islands of Saaremaa, Hiiumaa, Vormsi and Muhu, as well as numerous islets and marine parts.
 Located in the transition zone between temperate needle-leaf to broad-leaf forests, terrestrial habitats contain pine forests, mixed spruce and deciduous forests, juniper and coastal meadows, swamps and peat bogs.
 The alvar forests (spruce, pine or birch forest on limestone plains with thin soils) are of particular interest.

-Administrative Division: Counties of Hiiumaa, Saaremaa and Läänemaa
+Administrative authorities: Counties of Hiiumaa, Saaremaa and Läänemaa

 The West Estonian Archipelago is located in the southern part of the Boreal forest zone of the Northern hemisphere, where the south-taiga forest subzone changes into sprucehardwood subzone.
 Phytogeographically, Estonia belongs to the Euro-Siberian region of the Holarctic realm.